Remote Auditing Training

 - PQS managers

-Who should complete this Remote Audit techniques/procedures training course?
+Who should complete this Remote Audit Training course to learn offsite auditing techniques?

 This course is suitable for any professional and industry where remote audits are conducted; with additional sections specifically designed to assist GMP professionals including Auditors, Regulators, and Auditees.